"You got it, you got it man!"

 Whether picking, plucking, slapping or tapping, Randall manages to stay true to Poppy Harpman & The Storm's tradition of melodic bassmanship.
 On stage, his high energy performances start from the first note of every show and never let up until the house lights come on.
 Through thick and thin, up and down, Randall's love for music and his desire to entertain the audience never waivers.

-Mark is the new backbone of Poppy Harpman & The Storm's live performances.
+Joe is the new backbone of Poppy Harpman & The Storm's live performances.
 From his relentless grooves, to blistering fills, he plays with a style and musicianship that compliments the band.
 His on stage energy and showmanship is a thrill for fans.
-Always playing for the song, Mark seems to play the right thing at the right time, every time.
+Always playing for the song, Jeff seems to play the right thing at the right time, every time.